INDUSTRIAL BIOTECHNOLOGY / Biofuels and Industrial Biotechnology

 Discovery and design of novel enzymes and enzyme systems for biofuels

-Lignocellulosic biomass consists of ~30% of pentose sugars, and therefore its effective fermentation will certainly have a positive impact on the economy of biofuel production.
+Lignocellulosic biomass consists of ~30% of pentose sugars, and therefore, its effective fermentation will certainly have a positive impact on the economy of biofuel production.
 The traditional yeast, Saccharomyces cerevisiae, is unable to ferment pentose sugars into ethanol.
 E. coli is a robust host for various genetic manipulations and can readily consume both hexose and pentose sugars.
-However, availability of limited reducing equivalence and generation of competing co-products undermine ethanol yield and productivity in this microbe.
-In our lab, we have constructed an E. coli strain to produce high yield of ethanol from hexose and pentose sugars by modulating endogenous pathway without the need of foreign genes.
-We further worked towards formation of more energy dense fuel molecules, such as butanol, hexanol, pentadecane and hexadecene.
+However, the availability of limited reducing equivalence and generation of competing co-products undermine ethanol yield and productivity in this microbe.
+In our lab, we have constructed an E. coli strain to produce a high yield of ethanol from hexose and pentose sugars by modulating endogenous pathways without the need for foreign genes.
+We also worked on disrupting catabolite repression for simultaneous utilization of C5/C6 sugar as well as on making the engineered E. coli tolerant towards the inhibitors present in the biomass hydrolysate.
+We further worked towards the formation of more energy-dense fuel molecules, such as butanol, hexanol, pentadecane and hexadecene.
 Butanol was made in E. coli by integrating Clostridial pathway in its genome via CRISPR/Cas9 technique.
-On the other hand, long chain alkanes and alcohols are being made via metabolic model-assisted engineering of E. coli, with the highest titers reported so far.
+On the other hand, long-chain alkanes and alcohols are being made via metabolic model-assisted engineering of E. coli, with the highest titers reported so far.
+Efforts are also ongoing to produce 1,4-butanediol via novel pathway engineering with industry support.